 Walks near the lake

 You can make a full circle around the lake, if you head back about 2 km from the bridge, where a trail (OSM) starts that leads above the eastern shore of the lake.
-Takes about 8 hours and takes in peak Chulboi at 3300m, so it no longer qualifies as “easy-going”.
+It’s a full day of hiking and it goes over peak Chulboi at 3300m, so it no longer qualifies as “easy-going”.

 If it all sounds a bit too tiring: Iskanderkul has pebbly beaches and a boat for rent.
 Bring your own beer.